 - Stay away from the edge of docks and ramps. - Check that bridgeplates and dockboards are secure.
 Be certain that either the trailer wheels are chocked or the trailer is locked to the dock.
 Check capacities.
-Be sure your truck, with load, isn't too heavy for where you are driving. - Make sure the load you are moving is stable.
-Center the load.
-Be even more careful with long, high or wide oads.
-They can be less stable. - Don't drive onto an elevator unless you are authorized.
-Check the capacity or load limit and make sure there are no people present.
-Enter load first and come to a complete stop.
+Be sure your truck, including the battery and any load you're towing, is not too heavy for where you are driving. - Make sure the load you are towing is stable. - Don't drive onto an elevator unless you are authorized.
+Check the capacity or load limit, and make sure there are no people present.
+Apply the parking brake.